 Enbridge Energy is continuing restoration work around its new Line 3 crude oil pipeline across Minnesota.
 The new line replaced an aging Line 3 and began operating in October 2021, after Enbridge completed the project’s construction phase.

 Enbridge needed multiple approvals, permits, and certifications from state agencies, including the Minnesota Pollution Control Agency, to construct the pipeline.
-Because Enbridge proposed to alter protected wetlands for the Line 3 project by either filing or excavating areas of the wetlands, the company applied for a permit under Section 404 of the federal Clean Water Act (CWA), governing placement of dredged or fill material into wetlands.
+Because Enbridge proposed to alter protected wetlands for the Line 3 project by either filling or excavating areas of the wetlands, the company applied for a permit under Section 404 of the federal Clean Water Act (CWA), governing placement of dredged or fill material into wetlands.
 Section 404 permits are issued by the U.S. Army Corps of Engineers.

 The 404 permit requires the applicant to also request a water quality certification from the state under CWA Section 401.
 This allows the state (in this case the MPCA) to review the proposed activity to determine whether it complies with applicable water quality standards, and to identify any additional conditions needed to ensure compliance.

 On Nov.
 12, 2020, the MPCA granted final 401 water quality certification for Enbridge’s Line 3 replacement project — the agency’s most stringent water quality certification issued.
 The certification required Enbridge to take every precaution to safeguard 730 acres of wetlands and more than 200 streams in northern Minnesota.
 The MPCA reached its final decisions after comprehensive regulatory and technical analysis, extensive public participation, a contested case hearing that investigated the project’s water quality protections, and coordination with other state/federal agencies.
 On Nov.
 23, 2020, the U.S. Army Corps of Engineers issued the federal 404 permit.